 Maritime College has only a small number of lecture-hall sized classes.
 New layouts for each classroom are being reviewed to determine capacity within the parameters of proper social distancing.
+The social distancing classroom capacity can be used by an instructor to help determine the mode of desired instruction.
 We have identified our Conference Center multi-purpose rooms as possible additional classrooms that can be utilized for our largest lecture class.
 The campus only has two large lecture spaces, and the one swing space that has been used in the past, the Special Events Room, is being used as overflow for the dining hall.